datawire/quark/docs/language-reference/integrationTypes.rst

 Integration Types
 -----------------

-Integration types are Quark data types that depend on using an integration to execute.
-Typically these types are defines with method signatures rather than code because the code needed to execute the desired functionality is specific to a particular integration and is defined within that integration.
-However, some integration types may include method definitions that use other integration types - these look like normal Quark data types but can't be executed without an integration because of their dependencies.
-Essentially normal Quark data types can be used in code without installing an integration but integration types cannot.
+Integration types are Quark data types that depend on a runtime integration.
+These types are typically defined with method signatures rather than with full method code because the desired functionality cannot be consistently defined by Quark code.
+However, not all integration types use method signatures - some integration types may include method definitions that use other integration types.
+These integration types look like normal Quark data types but can't be executed without a runtime integration installed because of their dependencies.

 More information about the available integrations and how to install them can be found :doc:`here <../install/integration>`.

 Quark defines the following integration types: